 For often under $20, the land grant university in your state will test your soil.
 Here in New York, we send our samples to our Land Grant University: Cornell.
 Here is a list, state by state, of Land Universities that will test your soil, as well.

 How do I Test My Soil?

 I remember the first time I walked the field to collect and prepare soil for a soil test; I was nervous and sure I was going to mess it up.
 How could I possibly get a representative sample of my garden, much less my farm?
 Friends, with a little experience, soil testing is both easy and fun.
 Especially because the results are absolutely invaluable.
-My hope for Flourish is to offer my experience fully, making it all that much easier and fun for you.

 In addition to my tutorial at the top, Here is a great video from Cornell to walk you through the process.
 It’s a total of 8 minutes & here are the critical concepts to take away:

 Note!
 Pay no mind to the penetrometer part, as well as the GPS coordinates.
 (They’re interesting though entirely unnecessary for the home gardener.)
 And FYI, we never ship our samples with ice packs and we always use standard shipping!

 The best time to test your soil is when you’re inspired to make it happen!

 When To Get a Soil Test?